titimoby/GoloHttpServer/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+##Contribute

+Any contribution is welcome, fork and pull a request, add issues, suggestions...

 And like K33g_org says:
 *have fun.*